erin-commarato/dotenv-example/README.md

 # dotenv-example
-A brief demo of dotenv
+A brief demo of dotenv.

 ## Usage:
 Clone this repo